open-traffic-generator/docs/README.md

 # SONiC Testbed with Keysight IxNetwork as Traffic Generator
+Refer the below document to know about Deployment of Keysight ixNetwork API Server Docker
 https://github.com/Azure/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md

 # How to run pytest with SONiC Testbed with Keysight IxNetwork